hatemile/web-extension-hatemile-for-browser/README.md

 Improve the accessibility of web pages, especially for users who use screen readers or navigate using the keyboard.

+## Contributing

+If you want contribute with HaTeMiLe for Browser, read [contributing guidelines](CONTRIBUTING.md).

 ## Extensions page

 To install this extension on your browser, select the link of your respective browser: